cEbuka/cEbuka/README.md

 # Hi there! 👋

-I'm [Simon Chukwuebuka], a passionate developer and tech enthusiast.
+I'm Simon Chukwuebuka, a passionate developer and tech enthusiast.
 Welcome to my GitHub profile!

 ---